IndoorAtlas/sdk-cordova-examples/README.md

 ## Wayfinding

-Before using wayfinding part of the example, you need to create and download a graph from [IndoorAtlas web tool]().
+Before using wayfinding part of the example, you need to [create and download a graph](https://docs.indooratlas.com/manage/wayfinding/) from https://app.indooratlas.com.
 After you have added the graph to the example you can build and try it.

+Replace wayfinding graph in `www/data/wayfinding-graph.json` with the previously downloaded graph.

 You can select a destination by long-pressing the screen.
 The route is updated to start from the current location of you whenever a new location is obtained from the IndoorAtlas platform.